 The mirrors were installed in 2013 and have since attracted hordes of tourists.
 They were born from an idea by Martin Andersen, an artist who had moved to the city and could not stand the lack of sun.
 Andersen convinced local authorities to build the system at a cost of around 800.000 euros.
 His intuition changed the city forever.

 An ancient idea

 Although it was only implemented in 2013, the idea had been in the air for over a century.
-More than a hundred years ago one of Rjukan's most famous residents, the engineer Sam Eyde, came up with the idea of placing giant mirrors on top of the mountain.
-He wanted to bring happiness to the city's residents (mainly his employees), but the technology wasn't ready yet.
-For this in 1928 he fell back on building a cable car so that locals could travel to see the sunlight.
+More than a hundred years ago one of Rjukan's most famous residents, engineer Sam Eyde, came up with the idea of placing giant mirrors on top of the mountain.
+He wanted to bring happiness to the residents of the city (mainly his employees), but the technology was not yet ready.
+This is why in 1928 he fell back on building a cable car so that the locals could travel to see the sunlight.

 The impact of mirrors